escowles/recipes/_posts/2021-05-16-cinnamon-rolls.md

 55g (1/4 cup) butter, softened
 150g (2/3 cup) brown sugar
 4 tsp. cinnamon
-* roll dough into large rectangle and spread with butter, leaving one edge dry
+* roll dough into large rectangle (about 18" wide) and spread with butter, leaving one edge dry
 * mix brown sugar and cinnamon and sprinkle over buttered dough
-* roll into a tight roll and slice into 9 or 12 rolls
+* roll into a tight roll and slice into nine 2" or twelve 1.5" rolls
 * put rolls in buttered pan, cover, and let rise for 30-60 minutes
 * optional: refrigerate overnight before rising, and warm up in a 130°F oven in the morning
 * bake at 350°F for 22-25 minutes, until lightly golden, then cool in pan for 15 minutes

+filling variants:
-*note:* you can also use nutella instead of the cinnamon filling.
+* use nutella instead of the cinnamon filling
+* peel, thinly slice, and chop two granny smith apples, and saute them in half of the butter for 10 minutes. butter the dough with the remaining butter, top with brown sugar, and then spread the apple pieces on top before rolling

 **icing:**